-This manual has been published to provide DeKalb County poll officials with general knowledge of the conduct of elections in DeKalb County.
-The information is based on Georgia Election Code Rules and Regulations as well as DeKalb County Poll Procedures as authorized by the Dekalb County Board of Registration and Elections.
-The information is in accordance with applicable codes, rules and procedures in effect at the time of publishing and is subject to change without notice.
-Poll officials will be provided specific requirements for each election during mandated training conducted by Dekalb County Elections.
+- This training module is to provide Dekalb County poll officials with general knowledge of the conduct of elections in Dekalb County. - The information is based on Georgia Election Code and Rules and Regulations as well as Dekalb County Poll Procedures as authorized by the Dekalb County Board of Registration and Elections (VR&E Office). - The information is in accordance with applicable codes, rules and procedures in effect at the time of publishing and is subject to change without notice. - Poll Managers may be provided with specific requirements for each election during training conducted by Dekalb County Elections.